flare-foundation/governance-proposals/STP/STP_9.md

 Each round of the FDC is roughly split into:

 * **Collect phase:** the period during which users submit requests for the round.
-Note that a new collect phase starts immediately after the previous collect phase ends, ensuring that requests can be sent at all times.
+Note that a new collect phase starts immediately after the previous round's collect phase ends, ensuring that requests can be sent at all times.
 * **Choose phase:** during this period the data providers collate the requests and determine which  ones can be confirmed in the current round.
 * **Resolution phase:** the set of confirmed attestation requests is published on-chain as a Merkle root, if enough data providers support the outcome.